-Jean Webster-Doyle, APET, MAPTT is a BioCognetic Educator, President of the Atrium Society, and was the co-founder of the Atrium School.
+Jean Webster-Doyle, APET, MAPTT is President of the Atrium Society and was the co-founder of the Atrium School.
 Jean Webster-Doyle was educated at Sarah Lawrence College, New York University and University of Madrid.
 She has traveled worldwide educating people about the causes of conflict in the conditioned way we think and has co-created numerous books and programs on the subject.

 She is a Master Teacher and Trainer in Youth Peace Literacy and Martial Art for Peace Mental Self-Defense.
 Jean Webster-Doyle is also a Yoga teacher and the creator of Metamorphosis Training Seminars and Harmonious Mind Yoga.
 She was a teacher of Prenatal Therapy for mentally handicapped children and the Creator and Editor of the Taking Time Newsletter about understanding the conditioned mind.
 She was also the Director of the Rainy Mountain Outdoor Education School and Co-Director of the Atrium School, a unique educational environment based on the necessity to understand psychological, prejudicial conditioned thinking as the basis for an intelligent life.